Using Herbs Safely

 Herbal therapies have been used in both Western and Eastern cultures for centuries.
 Herbal therapy is designed to both treat illness and enhance overall health and well-being.
 Behind this therapy is the belief that nature itself produces effective medicines.

 Herbal therapy is sometimes called botanical medicine.
-It uses plant-based remedies similar to how Western treatment uses prescription medications.
-Prescription medications are sometimes based on a single plant extract that may be produced synthetically.
+It uses plant-based remedies similar to how conventional medicine uses pharmaceutical medications.
+Pharmaceutical medications are based on a single chemical substance.
 In contrast, herbal remedies are derived from plants.
-The root, leaf, stem, and even the pollen are used.
+The root, leaf, stem, and even the flower or pollen are used.
 Often an herbal remedy is made from different herbs.
 The combined herbs work together to reduce or even prevent possible side effects of the remedy.
 This is often referred to as the synergistic effect of herbal remedies.

 If you use herbal supplements, take them as carefully as you would take prescription medications.
 Herbs should be given under the advice of a qualified herbalist.
 Avoid selecting your own herbs or dosages without getting professional help.
 And always keep your medical doctor informed about your herbal treatments.

 Fact: Herbs are often powerful substances.
 They should be given by professionals.